Army of Two (video game): Graphic novel and comics

 Army of Two: Dirty Money, written by John Ney Rieber and illustrated by Brandon McKinney, is a 2008 graphic novel which follows Rios and Salem through some of their earliest missions together working as private military contractors.
 The plot follows the corruption of the private military company that they work for.
 Rios and Salem work together as an 'Army of Two', trying to stay alive and uncover the conspiracy within the company that employs them.
 A six-issue miniseries called Army of Two: Across the Border was also released and the events of this story take place between the first and second game.

 Film

-In 2008, there was a report that Universal Pictures had picked up film rights to the game, citing Universal's desire to "fast-track the project to begin production in 2009", hiring Michael Mann to write the script and direct.
+In 2008, there was a report that Universal Pictures had picked up film rights to the game, citing Universal's desire to "fast-track the project to begin production in 2009", hiring Scott Z. Burns to write the script.
 Nothing came of it and the project was cancelled.